opensvc/docs.opensvc.com/source/agent.releasenotes.rst

 ============

 * The agent now runs a daemon implementing heartbeats, scheduling, a remote OpenSVC actions listener and node/services/resources orchestration.
+* The agent now announce its "compat version" in the heartbeats, so as ensure proper communication with other cluster nodes.
+A lack of "compat version" alignment temporarily disable automated orchestration, until issue is fixed.
 * Add monitor states to :cmd:`svcmgr print status` human-friendly and JSON outputs.
 * The frozen service instance status is not longer honored by the CRM, only by the orchestrator.
 * The node is freezeable.
 A thawed service instance on a frozen node is not orchestrated.